Is it Possible to Cancel a Health Insurance Plan?

 Timing Matters: Open vs. Special Enrollment

-- Open Enrollment Period (OEP): Happens annually.
-You can make plan changes without needing a qualifying event.
+• Open Enrollment Period (OEP): Once a year.
+You can cancel or change without needing a special reason.

 Refunds: Can You Get Your Money Back?

-- Some insurers offer pro-rated refunds if you cancel mid-month.
+• Some insurers prorate if you cancel mid-month.

 Consequences of Cancelling